baseboxorg/community-node/sr_application/application.md

 $10960 + .02¢ per Gb data transfer.
 Estimated monthly expense $20,000

+We will monitor the performance of this initial configuration and re-engineer accordingly.

 **`• Plans for hardware expansion`**

-We have discussed this project with John Arundel, noted author on the subject of Kubernetes and he has agreed to work with Community Node to develop a large scale deployment strategy using a variety of Cloud providers to provide geographical and resource diversity.
+We have discussed this project with John Arundel, noted author on the subject of Kubernetes and he has agreed to work with Community Node to develop a large scale deployment strategy.
+We will employ a variety of Cloud providers for geographical and resource diversity.